-1.1.
-Changes and updates to the manual
+1.1 Where to Find Changes and Updates to the Manual?

 When we find a mistake in the manual, or when between-release features are added, we normally report changes to the manual to the announce-only mailing list LISTSERV-DEVELOPERS@PEACH.EASE.LSOFT.COM, provided as a free service for our customers.